Share this article

 Symptoms of aflatoxin toxicity

-Raw almonds can grow a mold called aspergillus, which can give off aflatoxins that cause very serious symptoms if your pooch is exposed.
-If your pup experiences any of these symptoms after ingesting almonds, be sure to contact your vet immediately (some of the below will need to be found by your vet).
+Raw almonds can grow a mold called Aspergillus, which can give off aflatoxins that cause very serious symptoms if your pooch is exposed.
+If your pup experiences any of these symptoms after ingesting almonds, call your veterinarian immediately:

 • Vomiting.